 Fixel-based analysis using connectivity-based fixel enhancement and non-parametric permutation testing

 in_fixel_directory: the fixel directory containing the data files for each subject (after obtaining fixel correspondence

-- subjects: a text file listing the subject identifiers (one per line).
+subjects: a text file listing the subject identifiers (one per line).
 This should correspond with the filenames in the fixel directory (including the file extension), and be listed in the same order as the rows of the design matrix.

-- contrast: the contrast vector, specified as a single row of weights
+contrast: the contrast matrix, specified as rows of weights

 out_fixel_directory: the output directory where results will be saved.
 Will be created if it does not exist

 Note that if the -mask option is used, the output fixel directory will still contain the same set of fixels as that present in the input fixel template, in order to retain fixel correspondence.
 However a consequence of this is that all fixels in the template will be initialy visible when the output fixel directory is loaded in mrview.
 Those fixels outside the processing mask will immediately disappear from view as soon as any data-file-based fixel colouring or thresholding is applied.